9.26 min to readApplication Services

 Do companies need a partner when modernizing their applications?

 Working with an experienced cloud solution services partner is essential for most companies.
 A technology services team can bring deep expertise, repeatable assets, and automated tools that in-house teams do not have, getting you to outcomes more quickly.
 A partner can also help you create a vision and a roadmap for your application portfolio’s future state – one built with business goals and current technical constraints in mind.
-As a result, the modernization project is de-risked through a strong business case and thorough discovery and assessment.
+As a result, the modernisation project is de-risked through a strong business case and thorough discovery and assessment.

-Finally, it is important to remember that a top partner has been involved with many projects and has had an opportunity to see the results of application modernization at scale.
+Finally, it is important to remember that a top partner has been involved with many projects and has had an opportunity to see the results of application modernisation at scale.
 They can guide customers starting this journey to think about automation, data governance, security, costs, and other levers in the early stages.

 Case study: City of Frankfurt

 The City Government of Frankfurt, Germany relied on bespoke development of its business-critical applications.
 When end-of-life support for the technology within those apps neared, the city turned to SoftwareOne to rebuild its application portfolio and reduce technical debt and unnecessary IT expenses.
-Six applications were rapidly modernized and adapted to current business and security requirements, making the work of the city administration more cost-efficient, secure, productive, and user-friendly.
+Six applications were rapidly modernised and adapted to current business and security requirements, making the work of the city administration more cost-efficient, secure, productive, and user-friendly.

 Read more

-Building an application modernization strategy
+Building an application modernisation strategy

 According to McKinsey, CIOs recently said that “10 to 20 percent of the technology budget dedicated to new products is diverted to resolving issues related to tech debt.
 More troubling still, CIOs estimated that tech debt amounts to 20 to 40 percent of the value of their entire technology estate before depreciation.”